The Rothschild Family Just Made this Big Preemptive Move on the Markets

 Weiner also proposed a way to increase the state’s gold reserves without reliance on buying: Arizona would make use of current laws that allow tax collection in gold and silver to receive its 2.5% severance tax in gold bullion.
 “That tax can provide the state a gold income stream, which is what you need to amortize the gold bond,” said Weiner.

 It’s no surprise that Arizona would look to use gold in its monetary system considering the state’s close relationship with the yellow metal: It hosts several billion-dollar mining companies and has historically produced 16 million ounces of gold.
-Previously, Arizona made two attempts to introduce a gold and silver tender, but both were vetoed by two Governors.china, india
+Previously, Arizona made two attempts to introduce a gold and silver tender, but both were vetoed by two Governors.china, Featured, india